-Addition of an over-wintering cereal rye (Secale cereal) cover crop to Midwestern maize (Zea mays)-based systems offers several environmental benefits, but the long-term effects on soil hydrological properties is not well-understood.
-Over-wintering cover crops help to perennialize rotations of summer annuals, which reduces soil erosion and nitrate leaching (CITE).
-Short term use of rye cover crops has, on average, a neutral effect on crop yields (Maricllo and Miguez XXXX), but the effects after long-term use, as well as in stress-years is less clear.
+Addition of an over-wintering cereal rye (Secale cereale L.) cover crop to Midwestern maize (Zea mays L.)-based systems offers several environmental benefits, but the long-term effects on soil hydrological properties is not well understood.
+Over-wintering cover crops increase soil cover in rotations of summer annuals, which can reduce soil erosion and nitrate leaching (CITE).
+Short term use of rye cover crops has, on average, a neutral effect on crop yields (Maricllo and Miguez XXXX), but the effects after long-term use, as well as in years characterized by environmental stress are less clear.
 Cover crop benefits related to soil health such as increased soil carbon or microbial biomass have been reported (e.g. XX), which in theory could support more stable crop yields (cite Jordan’s paper?).
 For example, one of the main purported benefits of increased soil organic matter is the increased capacity for the soil to hold and supply water for the crop to use in the absence of rain or irrigation (Hatfield paper, Allyn Williams paper, Kane paper, other one).
 Whether cover crop-induced increases in soil carbon translate to improved soil hydrological properties, and thus more stable yields under drought conditions, is not well studied.
 Recent field studies have shown mixed results with respect to cover crops and drought, with cover crops exacerbating drought effects (Martinez-Feria et al. 2016), having no effect (Hunter et al. 2021), or buffering maize yields only in certain landscape positions (Leuthold et al. 2021).
 Additionally, the mulching effect of cover crop biomass may be equally as important as soil-related changes that allow for better infiltration and/or more soil water storage (Leuthold et al. 2021, another).
 In a global meta-analysis, the authors found cover crops increase the amount of water stored at field capacity, as well as the porosity of the soil compared to no-cover controls (Basche and DeLonge 2017).
 However, that dataset included only one study from a winter cover crop in a Midwestern row crop system (Basche XX), and there are few additional studies from this region (Villa one, other?).
-As more Midwestern farmers consider including a cover crop in their maize-based rotations (CITE), more data is needed to understand how cover crops can improve soil hydrological properties specifically in these systems, as climate and management constraints can limit cover crop growth potential (Strock, maybe mine, the other guys).
+As more Midwestern farmers consider including a cover crop in their maize-based rotations (CITE), more data is needed to understand how cover crops affect soil hydrological properties specifically in these systems, as climate and management constraints can limit cover crop growth potential (Strock, maybe mine, the other guys).
 Additionally, while shallow soil depths (0-10cm) may be more responsive to cover crop effects (e.g. Moore et al. 2014, Kaspar et al. 2006, XX), deeper depths may be more important in contributing to the crop’s water supply (Asbjornsen et al 2008, another).
 Lastly, long-term studies on tillage have shown significant, but slow changes to the soil after implementing no-till (Robertson paper, maybe an al-kaisi).
 Likewise, addition of cover crops may require several years before improved soil hydrological properties can be detected.

 The objectives of our study were to determine what aspects of a soil’s hydrological profile are affected by long-term cover cropping at a depth relevant to crop production.
 We collected soil samples at a 10-18 cm depth from four long-term (10+ years) cover crop trials located in Iowa, USA.
-Two trials were on-farm, and two were research plots.
+Two trials were on commercial farms, and two were on university research plots.
 We assessed the effects of long-term cover cropping on (1) pore-size distributions as estimated by the soil water retention curve shape, (2) soil water content at saturation, and (3) soil water content at matric potentials approximating field capacity.

 Methods and Materials